farmbeatslabs/FBLKv2/2_Register_your_FarmBeats_Lab_Kit_User_and_Device.md

 avoid conflicts with the username that you might already being logged into other sites with.*

-Register your user at the FarmBeats Student Kit Portal
+Register your user at the FarmBeats Lab Kit Portal
 ------------------------------------------------------

--   Please check the URL on the outside of the Student Kit or on the Getting Started Guide and visit the portal using that URL.
+-   Please check the URL on the outside of the Lab Kit and visit the portal using that URL.

-    -   If you have received your Student Kit from your school or other educational organization then it’s likely that you would have a customized registration process.
-E.g. <https://aka.ms/fbsk-schoolname>

-    -   If you have received your Student Kit independent of an educational organization then just use the base URL of <https://aka.ms/fbsk>

 -   To login for the first time click either the Login or the Activate Your Kit button on the home page.
 Note: In the top right of the page it will show if you are logged in already.
-If you are already logged in with an account that you don’t want to use for the Student Kit then log out and visit the page again.
+If you are already logged in with an account that you don’t want to use for the Lab Kit then log out and visit the page again.

 ![](media/0fa4559111333367aeab004c8cbaab80.png)